 An excavation site close to the museum.

-The path was around the castle grounds was well-maintained and easy to tackle.
+The path was around the castle grounds was well-maintained and comfortable to tackle.

-The most impressive sight were the vast dry moats deeply carved into the hill, a formidable line of defense.
+The most impressive sight was the vast dry moats deeply carved into the hill, a formidable line of defence.

-The inner bailey: the three-storied castle towers was originally located at the corner.
+The inner bailey: the three-storied castle towers was initially located at the corner.

 This is a historical picture of Ote Gate.
 There were several huge gates in the castle.